watem-sedem/watem-sedem/docs/input.rst

 *************

 The extension id of a buffer is calculated as the buffer id + 16384.
 It is an integer value.
+16384 is also the maximum amount of buffers possible in the model.
 All pixels of the buffer in the :ref:`buffer map <buffermap>` are given the value of the extension id, except the outlet pixel.

 Following variables are used in the CN-module.
 A full description about the